cearls/timberland/README.md

 ## Development

-Timberland builds your css and js files using Laravel Mix.
+Timberland builds your css and js files using Vite.
 This allows you to use the latest Javascript and CSS features.

-To build your assets for development, run `npm run development` or `npm run watch` from the theme directory in the terminal.
+To build your assets for development, run `npm run dev` from the theme directory in the terminal.

-### Browsersync
+### Live Reload

-To use Browsersync during local development, rename `browsersync.config-sample.js` to `browsersync.config.js` and update the proxy to match your local development URL.
-Other options can be seen in the [Browsersync documentation](https://browsersync.io/docs/options/).
+To use Live Reload during local development, rename `config-sample.json` to `config.json`.
+The environment property should be set to "local".

 ### Versioning

-To assist with long-term caching, file hashing (e.g. `app.js?id=8e5c48eadbfdd5458ec6`) is enabled by default.
+To assist with long-term caching, file hashing (e.g. `main-e1457bfd.js`) is enabled by default.
 This is useful for cache-busting purposes.

 ## Production

-When you're ready for production, run `npm run production` from the theme directory in the terminal.
+When you're ready for production, run `npm run build` from the theme directory in the terminal.

 If you're developing locally and moving files to your production environment, only the `theme` and `vendor` directories are needed inside the `timberland` theme directory.
 The theme directory structure should look like the following: